 If you are reading this, then it is safe to assume that we have at least one thing in common: we are living beings.
 To exist can be overwhelming, especially because no one in the history of humanity has ever chosen to be born.
 Life is thrust upon us.
-One day we werenโt.
-Then the next day, we were.
+One day, we werenโt.
+Then, the next day, we were.
 Right now, you are.
-Though we did not receive a vote in our existence, every day we make the decision to persist.
+Though we did not receive a vote in our existence, every day, we make the decision to persist.
 Whether it be a conscious or subconscious decision, whether itโs easy or difficult, we are all here.
 We continue.

 Can we define life?

 Itโs human nature to search for answers to (seemingly) simple questions.
-We natural beg for clarity, to seek the division between black and white.
-But life is many colors, a consumption of every hue; seen and unseen.
+We naturally beg for clarity, to seek the division between black and white.
+But life is many colors, a consumption of every hue, seen and unseen.
 While it may be easy to identify something that is living, pinpointing the characteristics of life โ as a whole or an entity โ can be much more difficult.
 The simple ideas of “life” can easily evolve into head-scratching explorations of quantum theory.
 In attempting to grasp a corner of understanding, we quickly discover there are whole worlds of meaning.

 What does the dictionary say?